kwsong/cs160su23/syllabus.md

 ### Group Work
 When you work in pairs and groups, each group is responsible for making sure that all members are participating.
 After each project, you will be asked to describe the effort put in by each member of the group, both on specific tasks and as a fraction of the group’s effort.
 Make sure you discuss this regularly, to make sure your group is in agreement about the work breakdown.

 If a group member is not participating, the entire group must meet with the teaching staff.
-Effective group work (which entails some amount of conflict resolution) is a key skill for success in industry.
+Effective group work, which entails some amount of conflict resolution, is a key skill for success after this class.
 We would like you to work through conflicts if at all possible, and we will devote some class time to this topic.

 ### Laptops and Hand-Held Devices
 Laptops and hand-held devices are permitted for note-taking, documentation, and brainstorming during most lectures, studios, and sections.
-However, during critiques, you are expected to close laptops and put away hand-held devices so that you may give your peers your full attention.
+However, during live critiques, you are expected to close laptops and put away hand-held devices so that you may give your peers your full attention.
 Failure to do repeatedly may result in a loss of attendance credit.

 ### Etiquette for Dropping the Course
 The majority of the work in this course is conducted in pairs and groups.
 Dropping the course in the middle of a project will have negative consequences for your peers.
 If you drop the course, do so only after seeing through your current project.
 Please commit to the course by the time you are assigned to your final project group.